-This Snow Blower Chute Deflection kit will work on any Snow Blower system.
-Typically the OEM John Deer systems are expensive, or if your blower didn't come with the Chute adjustment Actuator, then you can add it on simply with this Kit.
+Typically the OEM John Deer systems are expensive, or if your blower didn't come with the Chute adjustment actuator, then you can add it on simply with these items.

-We recommend using our 4" stroke 35lbs force Linear Actuator Here along with the protective Rubber Boot that comes in 2 parts.
+We recommend using our 4" stroke 150 lbs. force Linear Actuator along with the protective Rubber Boot that comes in 2 parts.
 This is simply to protect the Actuator from water.
 Best to install the actuator with shaft facing downwards.

 The complete list of parts is below along with links to buy each product.
-We separated each part out in case you don't need all the compotenents
+We separated each part out in case you don't need all the components

-1. 4" Stroke snow blower chute Linear Actuator 12vdc. choose the 35lbs force model
+1. 4" Stroke snow blower chute Linear Actuator 12vdc. choose the 150lbs force model

 2. Protective Rubber boot for Snow Blower Actuators These are only $9 but will protect the Linear Actuator.